petercoles/Multilingual-Country-List/readme.md

 This package was developed to meet a specific need and then generalised for wider use.
 If you have a use case not currently met, or see something that appears to not be working correctly, please raise an issue at the [github repo](https://github.com/petercoles/countries/issues).

+## Contributions

+Contributions are welcome, but will generally need tests.
+I recommed raising an issue first so that proposed changes or enhancements can be discussed before development starts.

+Docker and VS Code users can spin the package up in a [development container](https://code.visualstudio.com/docs/remote/containers).
+The container takes forever for build, so be patient, but that's normally a one-off process.
+Once complete the tests can be run with ```vendor/bin/phpunit```.

 ## License

 This package is licensed under the [MIT license](http://opensource.org/licenses/MIT).